mariapesm/boilerplate-project-filemetadata/README.md

 3. When I submit something, I will receive the file name and size in bytes within the JSON response

 ### Usage :
-* Go to the main page, and upload a file using the provided form.
+* Select your file and upload a file using the provided form.

 ### Hint:
 * To handle the file uploading you should use the [multer](https://www.npmjs.com/package/multer) npm package.